+All the Examination Centres for CS(P) 2015 Examination will cater to examination for Low Vision Candidates in there respective centres.
 Candidates admitted to the examination will be informed of the time table and place or places of examination.
-The candidates should note that no request for change of centre will be granted.
+The candidates should note that no request for change of centre will be entertained.
+(B) Plan of Examination :

-(B) PLAN OF EXAMINATION: